almasmuhammad/GameStop-LevelUp/README.md

 ## Visual Studio Code and Extension

-Debugger for Chrome from Microsoft - allows starting Chrome using a launch config and stepping through TypeScript.
+  - Debugger for Chrome from Microsoft - allows starting Chrome using a launch config and stepping through TypeScript.
+  - TSLint for Visual Studio Code

 ## Polyfills